 If you wanna know more about follow-ups, this article gives you 9 follow-up email templates.

-Ok now comes what everyone is waiting for...
+Ok, here comes the moment you were all waiting for...
 Daria's story about using LinkedIn as her lead magnet to do some link building.

 Here is her email:

 She sent this email a few days after her post was published.

 People will see Daria's face.
 Since they already engaged and indicated they are interested in the collaboration, they might read the mail until the end.

 And she did it well since she had an 86% open rate.

 You could also go one step further and add a personalized video to a landing page.

 You can check this video for more details.